Glossary

 Command line interface

-when you interact with your *shell* in a *terminal*, you are using a
+A command line interface (CLI) is a user interface where interaction between the user and the computer is done textually.
+For example, when you interact with your shell in a terminal, you are using a CLI.

 Compiler